 With higher quality content you will see higher quality discussion.
 I do hope the lack of charity has shown Paul that his thinking, as demonstrated by his writing, on this topic is muddled.

-When people don't care to understand each other and try instead to cast the other's statements in the worst light, discussion becomes intellectually mediocre and emotionally foul.
+When people don't care to understand each other and try instead to cast the other's statements in the worst light, discussion becomes mediocre and foul.
 HN has a problem with this, and the principle of charity may be a tonic for it.

 This isn't that hard.
 Let companies bid for H1-B slots.
 The more they are willing to pay, the better the programmer.